NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 Two related issues are discussed here.
-The first is that sometimes, after ASP has created a DEM, and the left and right images are map-projected to it, they are shifted in respect to each other.
+The first is that sometimes, after ASP has created a DEM, and the left and right images are mapprojected to it, they are shifted in respect to each other.
 That is due to the errors in camera positions.
 To rectify it, one has to run ``bundle_adjust`` first, then rerun the stereo and mapprojection tools, with the adjusted cameras being passed to both via